Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

   </svg>
 ```

 For the file extraction which is used for getting the images form the user to the application.
 I used an input tage with the attributes of type image, onchange="loadFile(event)" and accept="image/*".
 Which filters for only files that are images.
-Next in the server side code I used this code snippet to acquire the image from the frontend.
+Also in the html file the form tage has an extra attribute enctype="multipart/form-data" which encodes the data for you to be able to send a file though the form.
+Next in the server side code I used this code snippet to acquire the image from the frontend and save it to the static folder.

 ```python
  image = request.files['imagePicker']